DRIPDROPS/setx-history/README.md

 - Chat with AI historian about Southeast Texas
 - Database of historical facts, cities, topics, and periods
 - Learning system that captures new historical insights from conversations
+- Automatic website population: Research workflow collects media and facts to populate the website
 - Ollama cloud API integration

+## How It Works

+The website automatically creates permanent pages through a research workflow:
+1. When a topic is researched, the system collects historical facts and media
+2. A permanent web page is generated for that topic (these ARE the website pages)
+3. The page displays historical facts, images, and content
+4. Topics with pages are linked from the main site; topics without pages can be researched to create them

 ## API Endpoints